TD-2: Closure

 Two events in 1970 led to the ending of AT&T's microwave expansion and its eventual demise.

 The first geostationary communications satellites were launched in the 1960s, but widespread commercial service did not start until the 1970s.
 Satellites quickly took over the distribution of television signals as these generally started at a single transmitter site, the network's main studios, and were broadcast to many receivers, at the local television stations.
 This could be easily accomplished by a single satellite and relatively inexpensive receivers at the local stations.
 As television moved off the microwave systems, the freed channels were turned over to use for telephone, or the early 1970s emerging market for dedicated data lines.

 The replacement of its use for telephone was also taking place during the 1970s.
-At Corning Glass, a team led by Robert Maurer developed a new method of making optical fibre that had much higher quality and lower loss than previous designs.
+At Corning Glass, a team led by Robert Maurer developed a new method of making optical fiber that had much higher quality and lower loss than previous designs.
 At almost the same time, Bell Labs developed the first room-temperature semiconductor laser.
-This could be switched on and off at very high speed, allowing it to create pulse-code modulation (PCM) signals within a fibre.
-In 1976, AT&T installed its first experimental fibre system, a 2000 ft run under the streets of Atlanta, and many similar projects emerged around the world.
+This could be switched on and off at very high speed, allowing it to create pulse-code modulation (PCM) signals within a fiber.
+In 1976, AT&T installed its first experimental fiber system, a 2000 ft run under the streets of Atlanta, and many similar projects emerged around the world.

-In 1976, Masaru Horiguchi of NTT introduced a new optical fibre that was optically clear at 1.3 micrometers.
+In 1976, Masaru Horiguchi of NTT introduced a new optical fiber that was optically clear at 1.3 micrometers.
 That same year, J. Jim Hsieh of the Lincoln Laboratory introduced a solid-state laser operating at this frequency.
 In 1979, AT&T built a network using this technology in Lake Placid, New York, to carry the television signals of the 1980 Winter Olympics.
-By the early 1980s, long-distance fibres were rapidly replacing all other technologies.
+By the early 1980s, long-distance fibers were rapidly replacing all other technologies.

-AT&T continued using its microwave network for telephone service through this period, but Sprint's 1980s all-fibre, all-digital network forced the company to switch to digital as well, using new fibre rather than updating the microwave system.
+AT&T continued using its microwave network for telephone service through this period, but Sprint's 1980s all-fiber, all-digital network forced the company to switch to digital as well, using new fiber rather than updating the microwave system.
 By the late 1990s, most of the microwave network had been turned off.
 In 1999, AT&T sold off the towers to any buyers.
 Most towers went unpurchased and now stand derelict.